History of Pickleball

 2008

-Dennis Duey headed the organization known as the USAPA rules committee and published the book related to rules of the game, known as the USA Pickleball Association Official tournament rule book.
 After this, Pickleball was included in the National Senior Games Association (NSGA).
 On the USAPA website, 420 new places and states were included on the list in North America.
-These places were not accounted for by the courts and private rooms in the homes.
+The courts and private rooms in the homes did not cover these places.

 2009

-Furthermore, USAPA also arranged grant programs to help the pickle ballplayers to make new websites for new emerging players.
+Furthermore, USAPA also arranged grant programs to help the pickleball players to make new websites for new emerging players.
 The program gained over 1400 sites by the end of 2013.

 2010